xayahrainie4793/minimal-elements-of-the-prime-numbers/code/README.md

 and thus we found that the smallest prime in the non-simple family {7}{4}1 in base 8 is 77774444441

-also for the non-simple family {8}{3}5 in base 9, we can separate it to these families:
+For another example, for the non-simple family {8}{3}5 in base 9, we can separate it to these families:

 * Family {8}5, it has no primes since the numbers can be factored as difference of squares
 * Family {8}35, it has no primes since all numbers are divisible by 2